BitMEX Trading Service

 - Automated Trading (applies to Live or Simulated): Yes.

-- For proper support for this Service, update Sierra Chart to the current version.
+- Update Sierra Chart to the current version.
 Refer to the Fast Update instructions.
-You will need to be on version 1556 or higher.
+You will need to be on version 1713 or higher.
+This is essential.

 - Select Global Settings >> Data/Trade Service Settings.